 At most times, the report says, “six to seven male staff” were on him.
 Investigators also noted that three of the staff members were “very large in stature,” the report says.

-Fredericks was restrained for approximately 12 minutes, according to the report.
-About 10 minutes in, the director of nursing came in and observed the restraints, the report continues, and about 12 minutes after the staff members released Fredericks, the nurse called 911.
+Frederick was restrained for approximately 12 minutes, according to the report.
+About 10 minutes in, the director of nursing came in and observed the restraints, the report continues, and about 12 minutes after the staff members released Frederick, the nurse called 911.

 The agency has since terminated all contracts with Lakeside and has begun the legal process to revoke its license, according to a press release from the agency.
 At the time of the investigation, MDHHS found “10 licensing violations, including a failure to follow rules related to resident restraint and discipline,” the press release said.